 The first Stanley Kubrick movie since Paths of Glory (1957) to be selected by the Library of Congress for preservation in the National Film Registry in twenty-five years.
 This movie was added to the registry in 2017, and Paths of Glory (1957) was added in 1992.

 When Nina Foch, during the "method acting" era, asked Stanley Kubrick, during a scene where she was sitting with Laurence Olivier waiting for the gladiators to come out, asked what her character's motivation was, Kubrick replied: "You're sitting here with Larry waiting for the gladiators to come out."

 The slave revolt that begins at the gladiator training school (ludus) instigated by Spartacus is shown in the film to be a spur-of-the-moment event stemming from a riot Spartacus and his fellow gladiators started.
 In reality, it is thought by some historians that the slave revolt at the ludus was planned by Spartacus several days in advance and where he and around 70 gladiators started the riot in the kitchen area after their revolt plan was in danger of being discovered.

 The trivia items below may give away important plot points.

-When Laurence Olivier as Crassus issues the order "Crucify him!", after Spartacus has killed Antoninus, the two figures who move out of shot behind Kirk Douglas, ostensibly Olivier and John Gavin, are in fact a couple of brightly-lit extras of similar build and height.
+When Crassus (Sir Laurence Olivier) issues the order "Crucify him!", after Spartacus has killed Antoninus, the two figures who move out of shot behind Kirk Douglas, ostensibly Olivier and John Gavin, are in fact a couple of brightly-lit extras of similar build and height.